Joe FitzPatrick

-Joseph Martin FitzPatrick (born 1 April 1967) is a Scottish politician who is a member of the Scottish National Party (SNP), and has been the Member of the Scottish Parliament (MSP) for Dundee City West since the 2007.
-He is Convener of the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee.
+Joseph Martin FitzPatrick (born 1 April 1967) is a Scottish politician who most recently served as Minister for Local Government Empowerment and Planning from March 2023 to May 2024.
+A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for Dundee City West since the 2007.
+Prior to his most recent Ministerial appointment, he was Convener of the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee.
 He served as Minister for Public Health, Sport and Wellbeing from 2018 to until his resignation in 2020.
 He also served as Minister for Parliamentary Business from 2012 to 2018.

 Early life, education and career

 Joseph Martin FitzPatrick was born on 1 April 1967 in Dundee, Scotland.
 He attended Whitfield Primary School and Whitfield High School.
 He studied Forestry at Inverness College and worked for the Forestry Commission in Angus and Tillhill Forestry in ArgyIl.

 He was elected President of Inverness College Students Association and was re-elected as the College's first Sabbatical President.
 He was elected to the National Executive of NUS in 1990 and was given specific responsibility for LGBT issues.
-He was later elected as the Area Convenor for the National Union of Students from1991 1992.
+He was later elected as the Area Convenor for the National Union of Students from 1991-1992.

-Before his election to the Scottish Parliament, FitzPatrick worked for Dundee SNP parliamentarians Shona Robison MSP and Stewart Hosie MP and was also a Dundee City councillor, SNP group whip and finance spokesperson.
+Before his election to the Scottish Parliament, FitzPatrick worked for Dundee SNP parliamentarians Shona Robison MSP and Stewart Hosie MP and was also a Dundee City Council member, SNP group whip and finance spokesperson.